 I’ve been involved with packaging and environmental issues since the early 1990's, when I helped establish plastics recycling programs for the City of Chicago’s outdoor festivals (e.g., The Taste of Chicago) and sports stadiums.
 At that time, I also started The ULS Report, a highly respected and widely read newsletter aimed at spreading the benefits of source reduction (ULS means Use Less Stuff).

 Soon after, I started working with famed garbologist Dr. William Rathje.
 Bill and I wrote a groundbreaking editorial for The New York Times, entitled Six Enviro-Myths.
 We also collaborated on the book Use Less Stuff: Environmental Solutions for Who We Really Are, published by Random House in 1998.
 Our work earned us Co-Citizens of the Year accolades from the city of Austin, Texas for our waste reduction initiatives.

 I was actively involved with the original Walmart sustainability initiative, serving on the Corporate Sustainability Index advisory team, Food/Agriculture Sustainable Value Network (SVN) and Waste SVN.
 I also spoke extensively at their Packaging SVN and participated in their Sustainable Dairy strategic planning initiatives.

-Currently, I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies and Packaging World.
-I have also published a series of papers that help people polish their critical thinking skills.
+I write for a variety of packaging and related magazines including Packaging Digest, Plastics Today, Brand Packaging, Environmental Leader, Packaging Strategies, Packaging World, Packaging Europe, and Baking+Biscuit International.

-My clients include AMERIPEN, ITW, Zip-Pak, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Fabri-Kal, Allied Packaging, Rapid Bander, Procter & Gamble, Pacific Bag, the American Chemistry Council, and Eastman Chemical.
+My clients include AMERIPEN, ITW, Dow Chemical, Pactiv, Walmart, the Foodervice Packaging Institute, BiologiQ, Allied Packaging, Rapid Bander, Procter & Gamble, the American Chemistry Council, and Eastman Chemical.

 I earned a Masters of Management degree from the Kellogg Graduate School of Management at Northwestern University, triple majoring in Marketing, Finance, and Organization Behavior.
 I also received a BA in Social and Behavioral Psychology from Northwestern.

 The photography on this site was shot by me.
 You can see more of my photo work at www.rmlimagery.com.